HAW-Process-Automation/Stiction-Analyser/README.md

 ## User Installation Requirements (Seeq Data Lab)

-If you want to install **seeq-stictiondetection** as a Seeq Add-on Tool, you will need:
+If you want to install **seeq-stictionanalyser** as a Seeq Add-on Tool, you will need:

 - Seeq Data Lab (>= R50.5.0, >=R51.1.0, or >=R52.1.0)
 - `seeq` module whose version matches the Seeq server version